(Honolulu, Hawaii, June 6, 1894 – Honolulu, Hawaii, May 30, 1995).1

 Anderson graduated from Cornell with a degree in mechanical engineering in 1916 and went to work for Westinghouse in Pittsburgh.
 Shortly after the U.S. entered the war, he enlisted and was sent to Fort Niagara, where he volunteered for aviation training.3 He was sent to ground school at Cornell, graduating August 25, 1917.4

-Along with three quarters of his Cornell ground school classmates, Anderson was selected for training in Italy and thus among the 150 cadets of the “Italian” or “second Oxford detachment,” who sailed to England on the Carmania, departing New York on September 18, 1917, and departing Halifax as part of a convoy for the Atlantic crossing on September 21, 1917.
-The cadets had the good fortune to be travelling first class.
+Along with three quarters of his Cornell ground school classmates, Anderson was selected for training in Italy and thus among the 150 men of the “Italian” or “second Oxford detachment,” who sailed to England on the Carmania, departing New York on September 18, 1917, and departing Halifax as part of a convoy for the Atlantic crossing on September 21, 1917.
+The detachment members had the good fortune to be travelling first class.
 They were evidently assigned to staterooms initially in alphabetical order, but some horse trading ensued.
 Lloyd Ludwig “exchanged with another fellow so as to get into the same stateroom with Andy and Baldy”; Anderson, Guy Maynard Baldwin, and Ludwig had been together at Cornell ground school.5 After an uneventful crossing, they docked at Liverpool on October 2, 1917.
 There they learned, to their initial considerable dismay, that they were not to go to Italy after all, but to train with the R.F.C. in England.
-They attended ground school (again) at Oxford.
+They attended ground school (again) at the Royal Flying Corps’s No. 2 School of Military Aeronautics at Oxford University.

 On November 3, 1917, Anderson went with most of the detachment to machine gun school at Harrowby Camp, near Grantham in Lincolnshire.
 An entry in War Birds from this period (November 9, 1917) reads in part: “Lord, I have the blues, the worried blues.
 Anderson was in here playing his steel guitar.
 How that boy can play!”

-No. 40 Squadron was flying S.E.5a’s and was stationed at Bryas (now “Brias”), about three miles northeast of St. Pol.14 New pilots at R.A.F. squadrons received two to three weeks of orientation before being allowed to fly missions.
-Much later Anderson recalled that “they gave us a bit of indoctrination, but it didn’t amount to much.
+No. 40 Squadron was flying S.E.5a’s and was stationed at Bryas (now “Brias”), about three miles northeast of St. Pol.14 Of his first days at the squadron Anderson much later recalled that “they gave us a bit of indoctrination, but it didn’t amount to much.
 You could call it a tour; they took us up to the line to familiarize us with the terrain and to see what was going on.”15 The squadron record book shows Anderson participating in his first line patrol, accompanied by Henry Harben Wood, the morning of July 29, 1918; they returned after an hour.
 Visibility was poor, and they sighted no enemy aircraft.16 Anderson made four more line patrols from that date through August 3, 1918.
 The weather during this period was bad, and this may account for his apparently not flying from August 4 through August 6, 1918.17 On the social side: The evening of August 1, 1918, Anderson and Landis were visited by members of No. 56 Squadron, including Paul Stuart Winslow of the first Oxford detachment and presumably Thomas John Herbert of the second.
 56, stationed about twenty miles to the south at Valheureux, had just made a highly successful raid on an aerodrome at Epinoy, and Winslow noted in his diary that “We celebrated by going over to 40 Squadron and seeing Landis and Andy and singing.”17a

 Anderson participated in his first offensive patrol the morning of August 7, 1918; he was part of a large formation dropping bombs east of Arras and Lens; he joined in two similar offensive and bombing patrols the next day.
 Farther south on that day (August 8, 1918) the combined French and British offensive against Amiens began; unlike some of the R.A.F. squadrons that did low level support work and sustained heavy losses during that offensive, 40 did its patrolling at high altitude.
 Nonetheless, as Anderson recalled, “we were always subject to ‘Archie’ on patrol, some of it pretty close, pretty hot, even though we often flew at 10-12 thousand feet.”18